ramingasanov/phpvms/modules/DisposableTools/README.md

 * ['user' => $user->id, 'type' => 'totflight', 'period' => 3] : Plain text number of flights in last 3 days

 By default widget will provide average landing rate without any html styling considering the viewer's pireps.

+Note for "Quarter (q)" periods, q1 means Quarter 1.
+Which covers first 3 months of the calendar year, so it is JAN-FEB-MAR and the rest follows the same logic.

 **Options: TopAirlines**